sgillespie/adhoc-continuous-integration/docs/adhoc-continuous-integration.md

 A basic understanding of Docker is assumed.

 ## Using Docker Build
-Initially, our CI job use the following process:
+Initially, our CI job will use the following process:

  1. Check out a clean copy of the repository
  2. Build and test the code